 How does the Sennheiser Ambeo Headset sound?

 While sound quality likely isn’t the draw to the headset, things sound good.
-And the active noise cancelling and transparent hearing options are perks for commuters.
+And the active noise canceling and transparent hearing options are perks for commuters.
 That said, if you’re familiar with over ear, open-back headphones like the Monoprice Monolith or Beyerdynmaic DT 1990 Pro, then these won’t impress you.

 Since “soundscape,” or soundstage is the main selling point of the Sennheiser Ambeo Headset, you’d think that it would be mind-bogglingly good.
 While this may be the case if you’re coming from gas station earbuds, plenty of in-ears do a fine job at this in the $100-plus price range.
 If you’re working with similar earbuds now, then the Ambeo aren’t worth buying for soundstage alone.

 Ultimately, these do sound good and you can always adjust the playback via the app by choosing a premade EQ or fine-tuning the response to your liking.
-For the sake of this review, I’ll be listening with active noise cancelling on and with the flat EQ, because that’s the Ambeo’s default.
+For the sake of this review, I’ll be listening with active noise canceling on and with the flat EQ, because that’s the Ambeo’s default.

 Lows and mids